How to Make a Feel Better, Get Better, I Care About You Box

 I recycled the box from an old Amazon shipping box and then I wrapped it in butcher paper.

-Next, I gathered some flowers from the yard, grabbed some twine, and wax paper for the box.
+Next, I gathered some flowers from the yard and grabbed some twine, and wax paper for the box.
 Once the biscuits and cookies were done, I wrapped them in wax paper and tied the ends.

 Frequently Asked Questions

 Be sure to include items that are easily managed and don’t take much attention.
 Soup is a great item because it is easily reheated.
 Use recipes that include well-known ingredients and that are not overly spicy.
 Be aware of dietary restrictions so that you deliver food that they can eat.
 The key is their comfort, not the gift of the package.
 Bread and cookies are always good to include.
-Who doesn’t love a cookie or bread and they are grab and go.
+Who doesn’t love a cookie or bread as they are grab-and-go.
 Do not include anything that has complicated heating/cooking instructions.
 The food should be easy and comforting.

 I loved making this recipe for Rustic Chicken Soup.
 It was delicious.